MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/quotes-key-concepts-sales.md

 ## Project price lists

-Project price lists are price lists that are used to default prices, not cost rates, for time, expense, and other project related components.
-There can be multiple prices lists, and each list can have ]its own date effectivity for each project quote.
+Project price lists are price lists that are used to default prices, not cost rates, for time, expense, and other project-related components.
+There can be multiple prices lists, and each list can have its own date effectivity for each project quote.
 Overlapping date effectivity on project price lists is not supported in Project Operations.

 ## Product price lists